 Liability for Estate Obligations & Protective Measures for Co-Heirs

-If the heirs have not yet divided up the estate, the individual co-heirs also have the possibility of a “plea of undivided estate” – regulated in § 2059 I BGB.
+If the heirs have not yet divided up the estate, the individual co-heirs also have the possibility of a “plea of the undivided estate” – regulated in § 2059 I BGB.
 The creditor still has the option to take action against the community of heirs as a whole.
-If he wishes to claim against a co-heir individually, which is permissible due to the structuring of the liability of the co-heirs as joint and several debtors under § 2058 BGB, the creditor can, however, refuse performance with the “plea of undivided estate”.
+If he wishes to claim against a co-heir individually, which is permissible due to the structuring of the liability of the co-heirs as joint and several debtors under § 2058 BGB, the creditor can, however, refuse performance with the “plea of the undivided estate”.
 Consequently, the co-heir no longer has to settle the debt individually and can protect his private assets.

-It should be noted that under § 1943 BGB the heir can no longer disclaim the inheritance once they have received it – which can also be determined by their conduct, e.g. applying for a certificate of inheritance – or once the rejection period has expired.
-According to § 1944.1 BGB, the deadline for disclaiming / rejecting the inheritance is six weeks after the heir has become aware of the inheritance and must be declared in writing to the probate court – the competent local court.
+It should be noted that under § 1943 BGB, the heir can no longer disclaim the inheritance once they have received it – which can also be determined by their conduct, e.g. applying for a certificate of inheritance – or once the rejection period has expired.
+According to § 1944.1 BGB, the deadline for disclaiming/rejecting the inheritance is six weeks after the heir has become aware of the inheritance and must be declared in writing to the probate court – the competent local court.
 The expiry of the disclaimer period automatically results in the inheritance being deemed accepted.

 Disposal / Transfer of Inherited Property – Conditions and Consequences

-In addition to selling the inheritance to a co-heir or a third party, the heir also has the possibility to waive his inheritance and in return demand compensation from the remaining co-heirs of the community of heirs.
+In addition to selling the inheritance to a co-heir or a third party, the heir also has the possibility to waive his inheritance and, in return, demand compensation from the remaining co-heirs of the community of heirs.
 This procedure is also known as “stratification and accumulation” and offers a further possibility to withdraw from the community of heirs.